acarril/ECOS500/01-Analysis.md

 **Solution:**
 This is the Fibonacci sequence with $F_1 = F_2 = 1$.
 The 10th term is 55.
 2. Is the sequence $1,0,1,0,\ldots$ a subsequence of $1,2,3,4,\ldots$?
 No, for various reasons.
-Intuitively, a subsequence is a sequence that can be derived from another sequence by
+Intuitively, a subsequence is a sequence that can be derived from another sequence by removing some or no elements without chaning the order of the remaining elements.
+This obviously is not the case for the two given sequences.
 3.
 4. Let $S$ be a sequence.
 Prove that every subsequence of a subsequence of $S$ is itself a subsequence of $S$.
 5. f